Last updated in February 2017

 Diplomatic relations between the Federal Republic of Germany and Honduras were established on 20 January 1960.
-The emergency relief and reconstruction assistance provided by the German Federal Government and private German donors in the aftermath of the 1998 Hurricane Mitch disaster and Germany’s ongoing bilateral, regional and multilateral development cooperation are greatly appreciated by Honduras.
+Relations have traditionally been friendly.
+The emergency relief and reconstruction assistance provided by the Federal Government and private German donors in the aftermath of the 1998 Hurricane Mitch disaster and Germany’s ongoing bilateral, regional and multilateral development cooperation are greatly appreciated by Honduras.

-Honduras ranked only 112th among suppliers of German imports in 2012, but took 80th place among buyers of German exports.
+In 2015, Honduras ranked 79th among suppliers of German imports and 120th among buyers of German exports.

 The main Honduran exports to Germany are coffee (which is also supplied to neighbouring EU countries via Hamburg), fish and citrus fruits.
-Bananas, tobacco and timber are no longer of significance as exports to Germany.
-The main German exports to Honduras are plant, machinery and electrical goods, chemical and plastic products, engines and motor vehicles, iron goods and sheet metal.
+Cocoa, bananas, tobacco and timber are of less significance as exports to Germany.
+The principal German exports to Honduras are plant, machinery and electrical goods, chemical and plastic products, engines and motor vehicles, iron goods and sheet metal.

-An investment protection and promotion agreement between the two countries, which entered into force on 27 May 1998, has so far resulted in few German direct investments A Germancommercial bank specialising in small development-related loans has set up branches in Honduras.
-A more sizable investment is a German-Honduran joint venture (coffee roasting facility).
+An investment protection and promotion agreement between the two countries, which entered into force on 27 May 1998, has so far resulted in few German direct investments.
 The German-Honduran Chamber of Commerce and Industry is based in Tegucigalpa.

 Honduras is an important partner country of German development cooperation.
-Since cooperation began in 1961, Germany has made available some EUR 460 million for development projects and programmes in Honduras, making it one of the country’s largest bilateral donors along with the United States, Spain, Japan and Canada.
-No other EU member state, apart from Spain, had provided a greater amount of funding to Honduras.
+Since cooperation began in 1961, Germany has made available bilateral funding worth a total of just under EUR 500 million for Technical and Financial Cooperation programmes in Honduras, making it one of the country’s largest bilateral donors along with the United States, Spain, Japan and Canada.
+No other EU member state, apart from Spain, had provided more funding to Honduras.

-Honduras receives assistance from more than 30 donor countries.
-The country’s principal bi- and multilateral partners (together accounting for some 97 per cent of total funding) coordinate their programmes in the framework of the so-called Group of 16 (G 16).
+Honduras receives assistance from some 30 donor countries.
+The country’s principal bi- and multilateral partners (together accounting for some 97 per cent of total funding) coordinate their programmes in the framework of the so-called Group of 16 (G16).
 Along with these classical donors, the following countries are particularly engaged in Honduras: South Korea, Taiwan, Brazil, Mexico, Colombia and Chile.
-The People’s Republic of China is also active there but does not provide concessionary funding.

-German development cooperation with Honduras focuses on two priority areas: education and environmental policy (including the sustainable use of natural resources and climate protection).
-In these areas in particular, Germany is seen as an acknowledged and influential partner.
+German development cooperation with Honduras focuses on two priority areas: education and environmental and resource protection (including the sustainable use of natural resources and climate protection).
+In these areas in particular, Germany is seen as an acknowledged and influential partner in Honduras.

-At the most recent intergovernmental negotiations in January 2011, Germany pledged a total of EUR 47 million for Financial and Technical Cooperation measures.
-A further EUR 11 million was made available in 2013.
-The next intergovernmental negotiations are scheduled for 2014.
+At the most recent intergovernmental negotiations in November 2016, Germany pledged a total of EUR 20 million for Financial and Technical Cooperation measures.
+The next intergovernmental negotiations will be held in 2018 in Honduras.
+Negotiations on regional projects with CABEI and SICA are scheduled for mid-2017.

-Germany’s portfolio of ongoing projects and programmes is worth approximately EUR 124 million.
-On top of this, Germany provides EUR 26 million through Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) third-party funding or EU co-financing.
-There are 25 seconded German development cooperation experts working in Honduras as well as some 75 local staff.
+Germany’s portfolio of ongoing projects and programmes is worth approximately EUR 160 million.
+On top of this, Germany provides some EUR 26 million through Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) third-party funding or EU co-financing.
+There are 28 seconded German development cooperation experts working in Honduras as well as some 75 local staff.

-In addition, a number of German non-governmental development organisations are active in Honduras, along with churches, foundations and associations.
+In addition, a number of German non-governmental development organisations, such as churches, foundations and associations, are active in Honduras.